 Favorites are stored to the local browser.
 If you change your browser or clear the cache, you will need to re-pin your favorites.

 Edit files

 You can edit the content of text-based files within the web portal.

-1. Select the file you want to update.
-A modal will open with the file's content.
+- 1. Choose the file you want to update.
+A modal will open with the file's content. - Make your updates and choose Save.
+2.